 The Troy University School of Nursing consists of the Associate of Science in Nursing (ASN), Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), and Doctor of Nursing Practice (DNP) programs.
-Additionally, the School of Nursing offers the RN to BSN-MSN track for registered nurses who seek to complete BSN degree.
+Additionally, the School of Nursing offers the RN Mobility track for registered nurses who seek to complete the BSN degree.

 The ASN, BSN, MSN/PMC, and DNP programs are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly National League for Nursing Accrediting Commission (NLNAC).
 ACEN specialized accreditation indicates that the School of Nursing has been found to meet or exceed standards and criteria for education quality.
 These standards meet the recognition standards of The Council for Higher Education Accreditation; ACEN also is recognized by the U.S. Department of Education as a national accrediting agency for nursing education.